 We may be living in the age of artificial intelligence, where SEO marketers are building more personalized websites with a few tweaks to UX and spending hours creating content for RankBrain.

-SEO in 2018 is giving us a new concept: Instead of typing keywords on a computer, consumers are asking questions.
+SEO is giving us a new concept: Instead of typing keywords on a computer, consumers are asking questions.
 Sure, it sounds like a pretty basic idea, but AI is reshaping how users engage with your brand, not just your website.
 And, your first-position ranking — not to mention your organic traffic — will become even more valuable.